 A multihyphenate force who transformed from K-pop idol into a fiercely independent Chinese rapper, actor, and entrepreneurial mogul.

-Huang Zitao's career is a study in self-determined reinvention.
-First introduced to the world as Tao, the martial arts-trained performer in the global phenomenon EXO, he was a key part of the group's explosive success.
-His 2015 departure, however, marked the beginning of a bold solo chapter.
-Returning to China, he shed the idol persona to build Z.Tao—a brand synonymous with gritty rap, cinematic ambition, and business savvy.
-His music, often self-composed, blends aggressive trap with traditional Chinese elements, asserting a defiant individuality.
-Parallel to his musical output, Huang built a significant acting career, starring in television dramas and films.
-Beyond entertainment, he founded his own company, Tao Studio, and launched a streetwear label, cementing his status not just as an artist, but as a savvy architect of his own empire.
+Huang Zitao first appeared as Tao, the martial arts-trained performer in the global phenomenon EXO.
+In 2015 he left the group and returned to China, shedding the idol persona to build Z.Tao—a brand of gritty rap, cinematic ambition, and business savvy.
+His self-composed music blends aggressive trap with traditional Chinese elements.
+He built a significant acting career in television dramas and films.
+He founded Tao Studio and launched a streetwear label, establishing himself as an architect of his own empire.

 1981–1996